orbicube/timer/README.md

 ```
 [timer]
 seconds: Integer # How long to run the timer for, and how much will be added with the "add" command
+hours: Boolean # Whether the first digit should be hours

 [font]
 name: String # Font name installed on the system